 Stacy has seen the struggle firsthand.

 She relocated her mother to Ridgeland Nursing Center from her home in Tennessee.
 “It was immeasurably difficult, I can’t even tell you,” she says.
-“But the staff that has been here…the vast majority have been here for a very long time, .
-The staff serves as family to the residents who live here.”
+“But the staff that has been here…the vast majority have been here for a very long time.
+The staff serves as a family to the residents who live here.”

-Ridgeland has recently upgraded their rehabilitation program and re-tooled their facility with a new rehabilitation room and walking garden.
-They have also collaborated collaborated with Sea Island Therapy to provide occupational, physical and speech therapists to Ridgeland’s program.
+Ridgeland has recently upgraded its rehabilitation program and re-tooled its facility with a new rehabilitation room and walking garden.
+They have also collaborated with Sea Island Therapy to provide occupational, physical and speech therapists to Ridgeland’s program.

 Different staff members operate in different ways.

 Stacy and her rehab crew handle stroke recovery, arthritic conditions, Alzheimer’s, orthopedic injuries and more.
 Tina Orr coordinates activities to provide that little extra spark in their day.

 Tina schedules many churches in the area, including Ridgeland Baptist Church, Faith Ridgeland Church, Church of the Cross, Gillisonville, Coosawhatchie Baptist Church, Kingdom Touch Ministry and Mount Pleasant AME Missionaries and more.
 These ministries schedule Bible studies or sermons, and offer music and sometimes a communion service to the residents.
 Tina also gets students involved by partnering with schools, including Thomas Heyward Academy, Ridgeland-Hardeeville High School and the homeschool program at Faith Baptist Church.

 Some of the school activities have delighted the residents.

 For instance, the homeschooled students who meet at Faith Baptist Church decorated the residents’ doors with fall-themed décor.